Drew Pomeranz: Boston Red Sox (2016–2018)

-San Francisco Giants
+San Francisco Giants (2019)

 On January 23, 2019, Pomeranz signed with the San Francisco Giants on a one-year contract worth $1.5 million and including an additional $3.5 million attainable through incentives.
 He was moved to the bullpen on July 20 after he struggled with a 6.10 ERA in 17 starts and a 2–9 record.

-Milwaukee Brewers
+Milwaukee Brewers (2019)

 On July 31, 2019, the Giants traded Pomeranz and Ray Black to the Milwaukee Brewers for Mauricio Dubon.

-San Diego Padres (second stint)
+San Diego Padres (2020–2021)

 On November 27, 2019, Pomeranz signed a four-year contract with the San Diego Padres.
 Pomeranz began the shortened 2020 season with 18.2 consecutive scoreless innings before giving up a three-run home run to Wilmer Flores of the San Francisco Giants on September 25, in the final series of the season.

 In 2021 for the Padres, Pomeranz pitched to a 1.75 ERA with 30 strikeouts in 27 appearances.
 On August 14, 2021, it was announced that Pomeranz would undergo season-ending surgery to repair a torn flexor tendon.

 Pomeranz began the 2022 season in recovery as he was placed on the 60-day injured list on March 28, 2022.
 He did not appear in a game for San Diego in 2022, and began the 2023 season on the injured list as he recovered from left elbow flexor tendon surgery.
 On May 23, 2023, Pomeranz underwent an additional surgery, described by manager Bob Melvin as a 'cleanup' procedure.
 On September 19, it was announced that Pomeranz would not appear for San Diego in 2023 after he experienced a setback in his rehabilitation in Triple–A El Paso.
 He became a free agent following the season.

+Los Angeles Angels

+On February 14, 2024, Pomeranz signed a minor league contract with the Los Angeles Angels.
+He was released by the Angels organization on March 24.

 Los Angeles Dodgers

-On February 14, 2024, Pomeranz signed a minor league contract with the Los Angeles Angels.
-He was released by the Angels organization on March 24 and signed a minor league contract with the Los Angeles Dodgers on March 29.
+Pomeranz signed a minor league contract with the Los Angeles Dodgers on March 29.
 On April 19, Pomeranz opted out of his contract and became a free agent only to re-sign with them on a new minor league deal the following day.
 In eight games for the Triple–A Oklahoma City Baseball Club, he posted a 6.00 ERA with 14 strikeouts across nine innings of work before he was released by the organization on May 23.